YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Controlled treatment is different from fever, spreading infection, severe diarrhea, or a diagnosis that is still unclear.

-The message is direct.
 Do not hide antibiotics, infection symptoms, or side effects because you are afraid of losing the surgery date.
 A hair transplant can be rescheduled.
-Donor grafts, scalp healing, and patient safety should not be put under avoidable pressure.
+Donor grafts, scalp healing, and your general safety should not be put under avoidable pressure.